fzakaria/fzakaria.com/_posts/2026-08-14-nixpkgs-multiverse-fast-mode.md

 Python 3.8.9
 ```

 No Nixpkgs is fetched.
 Nothing is evaluated.
-No experimental features and no `--impure` needed for this to work.[^tomberek]
+No experimental features and no `--impure` needed for this to work.

 The complete Nix API, except for releases, works with this fast path.